Gokul-Krishnan-12/job-finder/README.md

-# job-finder
-Job Board Aggregator is a backend-focused web application written in Go that scrapes remote job listings from multiple job boards (e.g., RemoteOK, WeWorkRemotely),
+# 🧠 Job Board Aggregator (Go)

+A backend-driven job aggregator written in **Go** that scrapes multiple remote job boards and displays listings via a clean REST API .

+---

+## 🚀 Features

+- 🌐 Web scraping from RemoteOK and WeWorkRemotely
+- ⚡ Fast, concurrent scraping using goroutines and WaitGroups
+- 🔍 API filters (by tag, location, source)

+---